MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-deploy.md

 ## Account considerations before you run Setup

 Before running Setup for Service Manager, review the following sections to ensure that the requirements that are needed to install Service Manager have been met.
 During Setup, you will be prompted to provide domain users or groups for various Service Manager functions.
-Review this information to ensure that you are ready for the setup process.
+Review this information to ensure that you're ready for the setup process.

 ### Account used when you install Service Manager